yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 }
 ~~~~~~

-But, in Haskell we don't have variables, nor for loop.
+In Haskell, by contrast, we don't have variables or a for loop.
 One solution to achieve the same result without loops is to use recursion.

  > _Remark_:
  > Recursion is generally perceived as slow in imperative languages.
- > But it is generally not the case in functional programming.
+ > But this is generally not the case in functional programming.
  > Most of the time Haskell will handle recursive functions efficiently.

 Here is a `C` version of the recursive function.
-Note that for simplicity, I assume the int list ends with the first `0` value.
+Note that for simplicity I assume the int list ends with the first `0` value.

 ~~~~~~ {.c}
 int evenSum(int *list) {